PROFILE

 major programs sponsored by the United States.

-Ethiopia now has two peacekeeping contingents in
+Ethiopia now has one peacekeeping contingent in

-Burundi and Liberia.
+Liberia.

 FOREIGN RELATIONS